LordNikita/cybersec-website/README.md

 - Node.js
 - NPM (Node Package Manager)

-### Steps to Run the Project
+### Steps to Run the Project (on Mac)

-  1. **Clone the Repository**
+  1. 1. **Clone the Repository**

-Clone the project repository to your local machine.
+     2. Type 'git clone <repository-url>' in your preferred terminal

-  2. **Navigate to the Project Folder**
+  2. 1. **Navigate to the Project Folder**

-Move into the project directory where the frontend is stored
+     2. Move into the project directory where the frontend is stored
+     3. Type 'cd cybersec-website/frontend/' where you downloaded the projected

-  3. **Install Dependencies**
+  3. 1. **Install Dependencies**

-Run the following command to install the required npm packages
+     2. Run the following command to install the required npm packages
+     3. `npm install`
+  4. 1. **Compile SCSS**
+     2.

   4. **Compile SCSS**